pcolladosoto/robot_calibration/README.md

 4. `check_if_arduino()`: This function is the one that invokes `ls` and checks for a given value in the output.
 It is only called from `find_N_open_serial_port()`.

-5. `execute_command()`: This function is just a wrapper that sends orders to the Arduino board.
+5. `execute_command([string object] command, [port object] port)`: This function is just a wrapper that sends orders to the Arduino board.
 After sending the command, it will remain in an idle state until it reads two dots (`.`) from the serial port.
 This is due to the fact that the firmware starts sending dots when it has finished carrying out the requested action.
 These dots are our "stop condition" after all.
 Again, the commands are explained in the [**Annex**](#Annex).

-6. `get_data()`: This functions triggers the output of data from the board and waits for the `END` string signaling that there is no more data to come.
+6. `get_data([port object] port)`: This functions triggers the output of data from the board and waits for the `END` string signaling that there is no more data to come.
 All this data will be stored on a text file for further processing.
 The file will be returned closed and with the R/W pointer at the beginning.

-7. `print_file()`: This one is pretty self explanatory, as it just opens the file, prints it and closes it up.
+7. `print_file([file object] data)`: This one is pretty self explanatory, as it just opens the file, prints it and closes it up.
 It has been used for debugging purposes.

 ##### Small firmware tweaks